MatteoFasulo/Whisper-TikTok/README.md

 8. Integrate the srt and ass files into the chosen video using FFMPEG, creating a final .mp4 output.
 9. Voila!
 In a matter of minutes, you've crafted a captivating TikTok video while sipping your favorite coffee ☕️.

-> Upon reviewing the code, you'll observe the implementation of `stable_whisper`, a variant of the OpenAI Whisper model with specific enhancements.
-This adaptation accommodates the creation of a karaoke-like effect, wherein spoken words are highlighted at precise timestamps.
-Recognizing the limitations of the original OpenAI Whisper model in achieving the desired granularity, we transitioned to Stable Whisper.
-This evolved model empowers users with both word-level and segment-level timestamps, enriching the experience.

 ## Prerequisites 🛠️

 Whisper-TikTok has undergone rigorous testing on Windows 10 systems equipped with Python versions 3.8 and 3.9.
 To streamline the installation of necessary dependencies, execute the following command within your terminal: